Ftamino/dotfiles-xmobar/README.md

   ## Solarized (solid)
 ![solarized-solid](https://user-images.githubusercontent.com/83065176/173050299-9793d395-2830-46a7-8091-1e1c7c360927.png)

-## Themeing
+## Change Themes

 To change Themes use the Python Programm.
-A simple python3 ./configuration.py should do it.
+If the dotfiles are installed use F12 on your keyboard.
+A simple python3 ./configuration.py should also do it.

+## Make Themes

 To make your own theme just go into .xmonad/lib/colors and copy one of the .hs files.
 Give it a new name and change in line 1 behind "Colors." the eg Standart to the name of your file.
 In line five to the same.
 Change the scheme in xmonad.hs in the imports section by changing the argument import Colors.Standart to the name of yours.

 # Installing